barto-malachowski/Portfolio/README.md

 My name is Bartosz Małachowski.
 I am a tester with engineering knowledge.
 I started my path in the IT industry in 2021.
 I worked as an implementation consultant, and at the same time I was testing two mobile applications and a customer service portal for a catering company.

+Currently I am focusing on developing my skills in JavaScript.

 ## Tools

 - Excel